frank-deng/fgfs-tools/README.md

 Directory __Around_The_World__ contains a series of flight plans based on Jules Verne's novel _Around the World in Eighty Days_.
 While the whole journey takes only 8 days by Boeing 757.

-Directory __routes__ contains flight plans for long-haul and ultra long-haul flights.
+Directory __routes__ contains flight plans for long-haul and ultra long-haul flights designed for Boeing 777-300ER and Boeing 747-8i.